-The Global Fellows Program brings academics, researchers, scholars, practitioners, and post-doctoral students from around the world to NYU for up to one year to conduct and present their research for future publication.
+The Global Fellows Program brings academics, practitioners, government officials and post-doctoral scholars from around the world to NYU for up to one year to conduct and present their research for future publication.

 The principal objective of the Global Fellows Program at NYU School of Law is the production of scholarship through the advancement of research.
 We have a notable history of hosting distinguished scholars, judges, lawyers and government officials who wish to spend time advancing their scholarship and engaging in the intellectual life of the Law School.
 Fellows are welcome to participate in academic activities such as fora, lectures, colloquia, seminars and conferences.
 They are also invited to various social events, including some organized specifically for global fellows and others aimed at the broader community.